 Integration needs the media.
 The way we see one another feeds off the impressions of one another to which we are exposed.
 CIVIS focuses on radio and TV, social media and cinema.
 These are all places where very different, often contradictory views on migration, integration and cultural diversity are aired.
 The way in which the media addresses these issues has a significant effect on how peacefully people with different origins and cultural backgrounds can live together in the immigrant society in Europe.
 Whether information or disinformation controls the media discourse, whether enlightenment or propaganda form the basis of reporting, whether smart categorisations or distortions characterise the news: all of this has far-reaching consequences for the development of humanity and civility.
 It is a fundamental factor in determining whether racism, antisemitism, extremism, group-focused enmity, hate or smear campaigns can continue to spread or whether they can be suppressed.

 This is the backdrop against which the CIVIS Media Foundation operates.
 The European CIVIS Media Prize for Integration and Cultural Diversity is at the heart of its work.
 It has been awarded every year since 1988 and honours outstanding programme achievements in TV, radio, the internet and cinema.
 CIVIS has also been hosting annual media conferences since 1999.
+In "quoted. der medienpodcast" – in cooperation with the Süddeutsche Zeitung – and the Instagram format "medientalk live" – in cooperation with WDR COSMO – CIVIS accompanies media debates around the immigration society.
 The CIVIS Media Foundation provides support for networking among journalists and programme developers who deal with a wide range of issues relating to the immigrant community in Europe.
 In this way, CIVIS brings people and institutions, persons with political responsibility and media professionals, intermediaries and their audience together in debate.